About the Surrey Hills

 The Greensand Ridge

-Sometimes referred to incorrectly under the broad umbrella of the North Downs, the Greensand Ridge is a range of sandstone hills running roughly parallel to, and south of, the North Downs from the Devil’s Punchbowl in the west, to Hascombe and then the four mountain biking gems of the Winterfold, Pitch Hill, Holmbury Hill and Leith Hill – the areas I spend most of my time.
+Sometimes referred to incorrectly under the broad umbrella of the North Downs, the Greensand Ridge is a range of sandstone hills running roughly parallel to, and south of, the North Downs from the Devil’s Punchbowl in the west, to Hascombe and then across the four mountain biking gems of Winterfold, Pitch Hill, Holmbury Hill and Leith Hill.
 The Greensand Ridge is not a commonly used term – the constituent hills and areas are usually referred to by their individual names.

 The Greensand Way runs from Haslemere in the south west to Oxted in the east.
 Again, the entire route is not suitable for mountain biking as it includes footpaths.